evananderson06/evan-anderson.ca/content/manhunt.md

 ### How It Started
 It's October of first-year and I met a guy with the same name as me, [Evan Hodson](https://www.linkedin.com/in/evanhodson/).
 We bonded over the fact that both of our names were Evan.
 To be honest that's really the only thing I can remember that made us friends.

 I learnt that in Grade 12 he ran a game of manhunt in Waterloo with all of his friends.
 It was called the **Hodson Hunt**.
 He talked about how he watched everyone's location using a huge Life360 circle; he sent borders to the players by sending annotated screenshots of Google Maps.
-Then he started talking about he had this vision of creating an app that could do all of this without the hassle of multiple services and scuffed communication.
-I thought for a second about how I would build something like that, and then I told him I could do it.
+Then he started talking about how he had this vision of creating an app that could do all of this without the hassle of multiple services and scuffed communication.
+I thought for a second about how I would build something for him, and then I told him I could do it.

 We had two goals.